awsdocs/amazon-appstream2-developer-guide/doc_source/using-iam-roles-to-grant-permissions-to-applications-scripts-streaming-instances.md

 + The IAM role must be in the same AWS account as the AppStream 2\.0 streaming instance\.
 + The IAM role cannot be a service role\.
 + The trust relationship policy that is attached to the IAM role must include the AppStream 2\.0 service as the principal\.
 A *principal* is an entity in AWS that can perform actions and access resources\.
 The policy must also include the `sts:AssumeRole` action\.
 This policy configuration defines AppStream 2\.0 as a trusted entity\.
 + If you are applying the IAM role to an image builder, the image builder must run a version of the AppStream 2\.0 agent released on or after September 3, 2019\.
 If you are applying the IAM role to a fleet, the fleet must use an image use an image that uses a version of the agent released on or after the same date\.
-For more information, see [AppStream 2\.0 Agent Version History](agent-software-versions.md)\.
+For more information, see [AppStream 2\.0 Agent Release Notes](agent-software-versions.md)\.

 **To enable the AppStream 2\.0 service principal to assume an existing IAM role**